d3b4g/leonids/_posts/Powershell_logging.md

 #### Monitoring PowerShell in the Enterprise

 Powershell is an extremely powerful scripting and administration language that is baked right into Windows, this make an attractive target for attackers.
-Over the years powerShell is increasingly being used as an offensive tool for attacks by threat actors.
-There are a number of powershell-base offensive tools used by security professionals, including Empire, PowerSploit, PSAttack and Nishang.
+Over the years
+PowerShell is increasingly being used as an offensive tool for attacks by threat actors.
+There are a number of powershell-based offensive tools used by security professionals, including Empire, PowerSploit, PSAttack and Nishang.

-Over the years microsoft implemented several security features into PowerShell, to over come the attacks againsts powershell.In PowerShell version 5.1 Microsoft implemented several security features.
+Over the years microsoft implemented several security features into PowerShell, to help the defenders to detect and mitigate PowerShell based attacks.
+In PowerShell version 5.1 Microsoft introduced several security features.

 + AMSI (Antimalware Integration)
 + JEA